Portrait Session Questions

 I focus on families and children.
 This includes both studio and on-location settings.

 City or state parks, downtown areas, your backyard, grandma's back yard or just about anywhere meaningful to you.
-For a list of ideas, take a look over this article.
+For a list of ideas, take a look over these suggestions.

 I believe in providing my clients with the utmost in image quality and, therefore, the equipment I use reflects that.
 While I could shot any session with just one camera and one lens, I prefer to them all available since they allow me to create a multitude of different looks.

-For studio sessions, I'll be using a Canon 5d Mark IV coupled with either a 24-70 2.8 or 85 1.4 and several off-camera flashes.
+For studio sessions, I'll be using a Sony A7III coupled with their highly regarded 85 1.4 and off-camera flash.
 If I feel froggy, I might break out my 35 1.4 or 70-200 2.8 IS II, but for a studio session, it's pretty unlikely (but has happened).

-For on-location sessions, I'll have my trusty 5d Mark IVs with my 24-70, 70-200, 35 1.4 and 85 1.4 plus my off-camera flash gear.
-Most on-location images are created using either the 85 1.4 or the 70-200.
+For on-location sessions, I'll use the same camera gear as an indoor session plus my off-camera flash gear.
+Most on-location images are created using the 85 1.4, but I have been known to break out my 24 1.4 and create a really different look.
 Both of those lens allow me to turn the background into a creamy blur of colors, so they get the nod.
 The other advantage of using those specific lenses is they allow more light in through the lens, so I can turn the flash power down considerably and use more natural light or I can get really creative.

 Dress normal.
 Well, maybe not 100% normal - I never recommend t-shirts.
 It's not necessary to dress alike either.
 Colors should coordinate and flow.
 I generally suggest solid colors that match the season.
 Want another source of inspiration?
 Think of what you plan on using the images for.
 Look around your home and find the colors that stand out.